-- IEP meetings, Progress Report and Report Card conferences-Critical information is shared. - Accountability Conferences to discuss behavior, academic or other concerns. - Restorative meetings involving other students, parents and or school staff. - Health Emergency-Students must be picked up by a parent/guardian or emergency contact within forty-five (45) minutes of notification. - Behavior Crisis or Out of School Suspension Pick up is required within forty-five (45) minutes of notification. - Justice Detention Parent or guardian must sign student out and meet with an administrator, if requested. - Saturday Accountability -Parent or guardian must accompany student and work with the scholar on the day's activity. - In-School Suspension Parent or guardian must sign student out and meet with an administrator, if requested. - Any other time parent or guardian presence or attendance is requested.
+- IEP meetings, Progress Report and Report Card conferences-Critical information is shared. - Accountability Conferences to discuss behavior, academic or other concerns. - Restorative meetings involving other students, parents and or school staff. - Health Emergency-Students must be picked up by a parent/guardian or emergency contact within forty-five (45) minutes of notification. - Behavior Crisis or Out of School Suspension Pick up is required within forty-five (45) minutes of notification. - Justice Detention Parent or guardian must sign student out and meet with an administrator, if requested. - Saturday Accountability -Parent or guardian must accompany student and work with the scholar on the day's activity. - Any other time parent or guardian presence or attendance is requested.

-We understand that parent or guardian attendance may be inconvenient, but this is never our intent.
-Students grow and achieve the most when parents and guardians are behind us.
+We understand that parent or guardian attendance may inconvenience you, but this is never our intent.
+Our students grow and achieve the most when their parents and guardians are behind us.
 We need you.